 The Department for Environment, Food and Rural Affairs (Defra)

-Defra’s core Ministerial department leads on a wide range of issues that profoundly impact on the lives of everyone in the UK.
-Our responsibilities include the safeguarding of the natural environment, the provision of support to the UK’s world-leading food and farming sectors, the growth of a thriving rural economy and to lead on the development of effective defences against natural threats and hazards across the country.
+This core ministerial department leads on a wide range of issues, and each one profoundly impacts on life in the UK.
+Join us here to help safeguard the natural environment, and the UK’s world-leading food and farming sectors.
+You could be doing anything from finding new ways to support the growth of a thriving rural economy, to developing effective defences against natural threats and hazards.